rfo909/RForth/README.md

 RFOrth requires an Arduino with at least 6 KBytes of SRAM, and the example assumes pin 13 is hooked up to the (onboard) Led.

-The code below consumes 131 bytes of heap space when compiled.
+The code below consumes 131 bytes of heap space to hold the compiled code and dictionary entries.

 ```